gusmp/TrafficPlatform/products/mosaic-server/README.md

 ### Server port

 Default port is 9091.
-This can be change setting the new port in the property *server.port* in *application.properties*
+This can be changed setting the new port in the property *server.port* in *application.properties*

 ## Run the project